barryclark/jekyll-now/_posts/2016-3-18-Eigenvesting-I-Linear-Algebra-Can-Help-You-Choose-Your-Stock-Portfolio.md

 In the coming posts, I hope to expand upon this foundation and add more tools to your investing arsenal.
 And as always, be wary of trying this with real money!

+The next post in the series can be found [here](../Eigenvesting-II-Optimize-Your-Portfolio-With-Optimization/).